Michael Birenbaum Quintero

 808 Commonwealth Avenue, Room 282

-Michael Birenbaum Quintero, Associate Professor of Musicology & Ethnomusicology, received his Master’s and Doctoral degrees in Ethnomusicology at New York University.
+Michael Birenbaum Quintero received his Master’s and Doctoral degrees in Ethnomusicology at New York University.
 His research focuses on the music of the black inhabitants of Colombia’s Pacific coast region.

-His book, Rites, Rights and Rhythms: A Genealogy of Musical Meaning in Colombia’s Black Pacific is forthcoming from Oxford University Press.
-It examines the feedback, interference, and overlap between different experiences of currulao music – as ritual sonority (“rites”), political resource (“rights”) and popular music (“rhythms”) – by tracking their historical emergence, development, and maintenance or abandonment as systems of meaning that frame musical sound at the present-day conjuncture of neo-liberalism, cultural mobilization, and civil war in Colombia.
+His book, Rites, Rights and Rhythms: A Genealogy of Musical Meaning in Colombia’s Black Pacific (Oxford University Press, 2019), examines the feedback, interference, and overlap between different experiences of currulao music – as ritual sonority (“rites”), political resource (“rights”) and popular music (“rhythms”) – by tracking their historical emergence, development, and maintenance or abandonment as systems of meaning that frame musical sound at the present-day conjuncture of neoliberalism, cultural mobilization, and civil war in Colombia.

 His work uses both fieldwork and historical methods to examine music as emerging from people’s sonic practices, as having real-world ramifications, and as being available to being interpreted in divergent ways.
 He’s particularly interested in tracing the ways that blackness has been framed through music from colonialism to multiculturalism; the efficacy of states’ cultural policies and social movements’ cultural politics; black cosmopolitanism and vernacular uses of technology; the cultural, social, economic, technological, and legal aspects of musical circulation; ontological framings of music as practice or object; and the ways in which experiences of loudness can illustrate the dynamics of power, the social meaning of violence, and the delineation of public and private in the global South.